 Solana was created to solve one of blockchain's biggest challenges: scalability.
 Many early blockchain networks struggle with slow speeds and high fees when usage increases.
-Solana was built to handle large transaction volumes while keeping costs low.
+Solana was built from the ground up to handle large transaction volumes while keeping costs low.

-Solana uses a unique combination of technologies, including:
+Solana uses a unique combination of technologies to achieve its exceptional performance:

 Because of its speed and affordability, Solana supports:

-SOL is the native cryptocurrency of the Solana network.
+SOL is the native cryptocurrency of the Solana network — powering every transaction and interaction on the platform.

-SOL is used to pay fees when sending transactions or interacting with applications on the network.
+SOL is used to pay fees when sending transactions or interacting with applications on the Solana network — typically just fractions of a cent.

 SOL holders can stake their tokens to help secure the network and potentially earn staking rewards.